Trading

 Submission of incorporation documents and shareholder information

-Payment of licence and registration fees
+Payment of license and registration fees

-Licence issuance and establishment card processing
+License issuance and establishment card processing

 Visa application and Emirates ID registration